 It is important to understand that this is a research study, and not a testing programme.
-We send participants their test results from the survey, but this may not happen as quickly as getting results from the national testing programmes.
+We send participants their test results from the survey, but this may not hapr as quickly as getting results frequency the national testing programmes.

-Everyone in the survey can receive a COVID-19 vaccination when they are eligible to do so - and people who have received a COVID-19 vaccination can also be in the survey.
+Everyone in the survey can receive a COVID-19 vaccination when they eligible to do so - and people where received a COVID-19 vaccinalso be in the survey.